nus-cs2103-AY1617S1/addressbook-level4/docs/UserGuide.md

 Clears all entries from the task manager.<br>
 Format: `clear`

-> * You will also receive a confirmation notice to confirm that you are sure about this action.
+> * You will receive a confirmation notice before Jimi clears its database.
 > * This action is irreversible.

 <br><br>